-In general, most entering freshmen will need to complete the Math Placement Tool or take the Math Challenge Exam.
-Students whose degree program allows them to satisfy their mathematics requirement with MATH 101, Math in the Social Sciences, or STAT 100: Statistical Literacy, can do so without completing the Math Placement Tool or Math Challenge Exa.
-Students wishing to take a math course other than MATH 101 or STAT 100 will need to complete the Math Placement Tool or Math Challenge Exam.
-This requirement is waived for students who either scored 3, 4 or 5 on an Advanced Placement Calculus Exam (either AB or BC) or have transfer credit in a math course at the level of college algebra or above.
+In general, most entering first-year students will need to complete the Math Placement Tool.
+Students whose degree program allows them to satisfy their mathematics requirement with MATH 101, Math in the Social Sciences or STAT 100: Statistical Literacy can do so without completing the Math Placement Tool.
+Students wishing to take a math course other than MATH 101 or STAT 100 will need to complete the Math Placement Tool.
+This requirement is waived for students who either scored 3, 4 or 5 on an Advanced Placement Calculus Exam (either AB or BC) or have transfer credit in a math course at the level of College Algebra or above.
 Use the button below to determine if you need to complete the Math Placement Tool.

 You should review and prepare before completing the Math Placement Tool, even if you are currently taking a mathematics course.
 The Mathematics Department has prepared interactive review materials and practice questions for all sections of the tool.